-improved via cultural exchange or celebration.
+Culture also plays a key role in fostering success on the international stage.
+Throughout history, relationships between countries have often been improved via cultural exchange or celebration.
 To put it simply, the arts can reach places that traditional diplomacy cannot.
-As a result the emotional foreign policy goals. links created by culture can be more enduring and more powerful than any short term political alliance.
-It is little surprise that the global influence of globalised international community, humanity will require unprecedented levels of co-operation across national boundaries.
-Culture can be a key tool in creating the conditions for this to be successful.
+As a result the emotional links created by culture can be more enduring and more powerful than any short term political alliance.
+It is little surprise that the global influence of music, film and the creative industries gives countries such as the US a huge benefit in pursuing their international and economic policy objectives, which is reflected in several indexes of 'soft power' and something which many others are attempting to reproduce.